Skip to Content

 How to remove latex paint from oil-based paint | Building Bluebird #painttutorial

-I have another confession – I skipped scraping the doors and just crossed my fingers that the bonding primer and trim-specific paint would suffice.
+I have another confession – I skipped scraping the doors and just crossed my fingers that the bonding latex primer and trim-specific paint would suffice.

 I don’t know that I would ever have finished this mudroom if I had to scrap all 8 doors!